Non-Abelian anyon statistics through AC conductance of a Majorana interferometer

 where the plasma frequency $\omega_p\gg \Gamma$ sets the inverse time scale on which a phase slip happens.
 The rate $\Gamma$ defines an effective charging energy which is reduced from the bare value $E_C$ due to the shunting of the Josephson junction \cite{Hassler2011}.
+Later on, we also include the effects of an off-set charge $n_g$ (in units of $2e$) on the central SC island which can be tuned by a backgate voltage.
 In the following, we assume $\omega_p\gg \Delta$ with the induced SC pairing gap $\Delta$.
 Phase slips are then basically time-local events which are not affected by the fermionic sector.
 Throughout we assume that the strip width satisfies $2W\gg \xi_0=v/\Delta$, i.e., upper and lower Majorana edges do not hybridize except at the Josephson junctions.
 For clarity, we also assume $2L\gg \xi_0$.
 In principle, bulk quasiparticles could also be excited by instantons if $\omega_p\gg \Delta$ \cite{Flor2023}, which at low temperatures may cause weak decoherence of the edge vortex dynamics \cite{Grosfeld2011}.
 However, we expect that the charging energy suppresses such effects.
-Our theory thus neglects above-gap continuum quasiparticles, assuming that all relevant energies (in particular, $\omega$ and temperature $T$) stay below $\Delta$.
+We then neglect above-gap continuum quasiparticles, assuming that all relevant energies (in particular, $\omega$ and temperature $T$) stay below $\Delta$.
 In that case, transport through the interferometer can only proceed via the Majorana edge modes because of the SC bulk gap.
 While we here discuss the case of equal path length along the upper and lower branches, we comment on the impact of path differences later on.